CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/takeAwayMessage.md

+#Take Away Message

-A great architecture is a ticket to success
+A great architecture is a ticket to success,

-A great architecture reflects a deep understanding of the problem domain
+It reflects a deep understanding of the problem domain,

-A great architecture normally combines aspects of several simpler architectures
+and it normally combines aspects of several simpler architectures